 National Electronic Funds Transfer (NEFT) is one of the easiest ways to transfer funds both online internet banking and bank branches.
 RBI keeps updating the charges, limits, and timings for banks and customer convenience.
-Check the table below for new NEFT timings 2019.
+In the latest update, RBI has announced that NEFT transactions will be processed 24X7 from December 16, 2019.

 What are NEFT Charges?

 RBI has waived off all RTGS and NEFT processing charges and time varying charges levied on banks by Reserve Bank of India with effect from 1st July 2019.
 Although banks may still charge for NEFT / RTGS transactions from customers.
 It could be a variable amount depending upon fund being transferred via NEFT.

 All NEFT Payment request will be processed in batches, each 30 minutes.

 RBI Latest Updates on NEFT and RTGS Transfer Timings

 The RTGS from 1st December 2020, will be available 27X7.
 Like IMPS and NEFT, RTGS which is used for large transactions could be done any time now.